 Understanding how to edit text in PDF documents will empower you to take full advantage of its versatility.
 PDFs are traditionally used for sharing information, as each page contains plenty of information.
 Occasionally, these pages have text that needs to be corrected.
 With an editor like PDF Reader, you can easily learn how to edit text in PDF documents.

-Using the text editing mode, text can be inserted at the current cursor location in the document.
+Using the text editing mode, you are able to quickly modify errors in the document.

 - Open the PDF and click “Text Edit” to enter the text editing mode

 - PDF Reader will automatically detect editable areas within the PDF

 - Click on the place you would like to edit (See detailed tutorials)

 Note: You may not be able to edit documents with security permissions, scanned documents, text in images, or text encoded in languages other than English.

 It is possible to format the text within each text block using standard font settings, including font size and color.

 - Open a PDF and click “Text Edit”

 - In text editing mode, select the text you want to change the text size or color

 - Click either “Font Size” or “Font Color” button to make changes (See detailed tutorials)